arduino/ArduinoCore-samd/bootloaders/zero/README.md

 ### SD Card External Pins

-If SDCARD_USE_PIN1 is defined, then the SD Card bootloader will run depending on the state of an external pin and the value of SDCARD_PIN1_POLARITY.
+If only SDCARD_USE_PIN1 is defined, then the SD Card bootloader will run depending on the state of an external pin and the value of SDCARD_PIN1_POLARITY.
 The SPI peripheral and SPI pins will only be setup if the SD card bootloader runs.
+This is the default setting with the precompiled binaries that include SD Card support.

+*Hint: When doing development with an SD card installed, and thus probably using the* *SAM-BA interface, either ensure there is no UPDATE.BIN, or use pin 1 to skip the SD card*

 Pin1            | Action
 ----------------|---------------------
 Inactive        | Skip SD bootloader
 Active          | Run SD bootloader

-If SDCARD_USE_PIN1 and SDCARD_USE_PIN2 are defined, then the SD Card bootloader will run depending on the state of two external pins and the values of SDCARD_PIN1_POLARITY and SDCARD_PIN1_POLARITY.
+If both SDCARD_USE_PIN1 and SDCARD_USE_PIN2 are defined, then the SD Card bootloader will run depending on the state of two external pins and the values of SDCARD_PIN1_POLARITY and SDCARD_PIN1_POLARITY.
 The SPI peripheral and pins will only be setup if the SD card bootloader runs.
 Note that if SDCARD_USE_PIN2